katiemcmillin/GitHub_Pages/README.md

 You will learn more about git **branches** during Project 3, however, deploying on _ghpages_ requires that we create a new branch:

-- Ensure that you're in your project's directory and in the `master` branch
+- Ensure that you're in your project's directory and in the `main` branch
 - Run `$ git checkout -b gh-pages`

 #### Deploy the `gh-pages` Branch